31 January 2020

 An initial consultation with Mr Jacques Roux is from £195.

 Some of the principal treatments carried out by Mr Jacques Roux at Spire include:

 I promote rapid investigations and treatment for haematuria (passing blood in the urine), voiding dysfunction and suspected prostate, bladder, kidney or testicular cancer.
 I have a special interest in the prevention and laser treatment of kidney stones and minimally invasive laparoscopic surgery.

-Mr Roux obtained his medical degree at the University of Pretoria, South Africa.
-He worked in Namibia and the Western Cape as a junior doctor and did his basic surgical training at Guys and St Thomas’s Hospital, London and completed my Urology training as part of the North Thames rotation.
+I obtained my medical degree at the University of Pretoria, South Africa.
+I worked in Namibia and the Western Cape as a junior doctor and did my basic surgical training at Guys and St Thomas’s Hospital, London and completed my Urology training as part of the North Thames rotation.

-Mr Roux trained in general urology, reconstructive urology, pelvic oncology, stone surgery and upper tract laparoscopy.
-He has been involved in research as a primary investigator on the use of botulinum toxin in idiopathic detrusor overactivity and has published on the use of botulinum toxin in overactive bladder, prostate cancer markers and robotic pelvic and partial nephrectomy surgery.
-Mr Roux is an advocate for and educates GP trainees on Urology related men’s health conditions.
+I trained in general urology, reconstructive urology, pelvic oncology, stone surgery and upper tract laparoscopy.
+I have been involved in research as a primary investigator on the use of botulinum toxin in idiopathic detrusor overactivity and have published on the use of botulinum toxin in overactive bladder, prostate cancer markers and robotic pelvic and partial nephrectomy surgery.
+I am an advocate for and educate GP trainees on Urology related men’s health conditions.

 General Medical Council Number: C6062769Back to top

 Fellow of the Royal College of Surgeons (Urology)